 But for the lone walker, they are a good option because of the company around the dinner table.
 Everybody compares notes about the route they are going to take, and we look at each other’s maps and guides, which can be very useful.

 Before we go to France, we consult several websites which list camping grounds to help us plan our route.
 They all have their strengths and weaknesses.
 We have found Camping.info, Camping Municipal, EuroCampings, Cybevasion, CampingFrance and AllCampingsinFrance useful for this purpose, but sometimes long-defunct camping grounds are still listed, as we have discovered to our cost.

 It is a good idea to ask at an Office of Tourism for a departmental list of camping grounds, but even so you can be caught out.
 For example, the Office of Tourism in Toulouse directed us to a camping ground which was nominally in Toulouse.
 After a five kilometre walk we arrived at a locked gate that carried a ”Complet” sign.

 The place was a squalid shanty-town for low-paid workers, not a camping ground at all, and had obviously been like that for years, while the Office of Tourism blithely continued to recommend it.

 Another extremely useful source of information is the Géoportail website.
 It is the French equivalent of Google Maps, but it shows many more features, such as camping ground locations and walking tracks.

 Camping grounds in the larger cities and popular tourist areas usually have a long opening season, but in small, out-of-the-way villages, the sort that walkers go to, they have a much shorter season.
-They typically open on the 15 June and close on the 15 September.
-Some do not open until the first of July.
+They typically open on the

 The walking maps on this website show accommodation icons for each night.
 By zooming in on a particular icon you can see the precise location of the establishment where we stayed.